-I'm an assistant professor at the University of New Mexico, where I use geodetic data to measure tectonic motion of the earth's surface — before, during and after earthquakes.
-These data help us to better understand the underlying tectonic processes that lead to these events, and allow us to provide key information about earthquake hazards to communities at risk.
+I'm an assistant professor at the University of New Mexico, where I use geodetic data to measure motion of the earth's surface — before, during and after earthquakes, as well as slow motion related to human activities like water extraction.
+I use these data to create numerical models that enable us to better understand the underlying physical processes, and allow us to provide key information about subsurface hazards to communities at risk.

-My work involves new advances in InSAR processing, collection of new GPS data, and some novel inversion and numerical modeling techniques.
+My work involves new advances in InSAR processing, collection of new GPS data, and some novel numerical modeling techniques.
 See my research page for more.